tythe-protocol/tythe/faq.md

 ### Why 1%?
 There should be some amount that is easy for companies to reason about, and this amount should be a widely-understood community expectation.

-10% seems unreasonable for this amount, and 1% seems like enough to achieve the protocol's goals.
-Companies are welcome to use a larger percentage if they prefer.
+10% seems unreasonably high, and 1% seems like enough.
+Companies are welcome to use a larger percentage if they prefer, and we anticipate some social mechanisms that could encourage this.

 ### Why is the tythe based on R&D, not revenue or profit?